-Investigations shall be carried out in line with relevant Freebridge policies and procedures, such as the Anti-Fraud, Bribery and Corruption Policy, the Information Communication Technology Policy, Financial Regulations, codes of conduct and disciplinary procedures.
+Investigations shall be carried out in line with relevant Freebridge policies and procedures, such as the Anti-Fraud, Bribery and Corruption Policy, the Data Protection Policy, Financial Regulations, codes of conduct and disciplinary procedures.
 If appropriate, cases may be reported to the Police and/or taken through the courts.
+Investigations shall always be carried out by an individual who has not been involved in the situation; this may be someone from within Freebridge or external to Freebridge.
+Individuals who may have been involved will not have any undue influence, either on the investigation or on any decisions arising from the investigation.